jbcodeforce/yarfba/docs/serverless/lambda.md

     zip -r ../lambda-layer.zip .
     ```

-* The zip can be used as a layer, so reusable between different lambda functions.
-For that upload the zip to a s3 bucket and create a layer in the Lambda console, referencing the zip in s3 bucket.
+* The zip can be used as a **layer**, so reusable between different lambda functions.
+For that upload the zip to a `S3` bucket and create a layer in the Lambda console, referencing the zip in S3 bucket.
 * A layer can be added to any lambda function, then the libraries included in the layer can be imported in the code.
 Example is the XRay tracing capability in Python.
 * We can also add the lambda-function code in the zip and modify the existing function, something like: